-During these challenging times, stocking up on nutrients with the help of superfoods can be good for your body and soul.
+During these challenging times, stocking up on superfoods can be good for your body and soul.
 Especially during confinement, you may want to indulge in comfort food while potentially aiding your immune system.
 Don’t worry, we’ve got you covered with this list:

 Let food be the medicine

 Since ancient times we have been using certain foods and superfoods as medicines.
 Ancient Egyptians used honey on wounds, Mayas used Chia seeds, our grandmothers and grandfathers used garlic… What are their secret powers?

 What we eat has a great impact on our health because it fuels our body with nutrients.
 Some foods are poor in nutrients; typical examples are junk-food or ultra-processed foods.
 Other foods have a igher nutrient concentration, like fruits and superfoods.

 Superfoods with benefits

 If we give it all the nutrients it needs, our body will return the favor.
 Eating well has an impact on our level of energy, our sleep, our mood, our hair and nails condition, etc. This is why adding superfoods to your diet, and eating healthier in general, can have such an impact on your well-being.

 It doesn’t look like it, but garlic is an ancient superfood.
 It has been used in the kitchen for centuries to add taste and improve well-being.
 One study even showed that people taking garlic were sick for 70% less days than people taking a placebo ( Lissiman and al. 2012).
 Pesto pasta, green curry… Many delicious recipes will allow you to add more garlic to your diet if you wish.